-Changing a return flight on a round-trip ticket can trigger massive change fees.
+Changing a return flight on a round-trip ticket can trigger massive additional costs.

-Whatever they say and however they explain it, change fees on a return flight are often pure gravy for the airlines.
-Certainly, if passengers change from a mostly empty flight to a very full flight then the fare should be higher.
-On the other hand, it’s particularly frustrating to pay a fee to change from a sold-out flight to a lightly booked one just because of the fare rules.
+Whatever they say and however they explain it, increased return flight costs are often pure gravy for the airlines.
+Indeed, if passengers change from primarily empty to full flights, the fare should be higher.
+On the other hand, it’s particularly frustrating to pay far more to change from a sold-out flight to a lightly booked one just because of the fare rules.

-If passengers need to change a flight before departure, however, that’s a different story.
+If passengers must change a flight before departure, that’s a different story.

-Assume someone has a flight booked, for example, San Francisco to New York on May 30th, with a return on June 4th.
+Assume someone has a flight booked from San Francisco to New York on May 30th, with a return on June 4th.
 Plus, the flight is on one ticket using two one-way fares.
-If on May 27 the ticket holder decides to come back one day later, there will be hell to pay.
+If, on May 27, the ticket holder decides to come back one day later, there will be hell to pay.

 The passenger calls the airline, he will probably be told the entire ticket needs to be redone, thereby being forced to not only pay the change fee but a higher fare for the outbound flight as well, since the traveler would no longer have the benefit of advance-purchase on that flight.

-On the other hand, if the passenger just purchases a new return flight, he simply pays the new one-way fare, which often is much less than the domestic ticket change fee.
+On the other hand, if the passenger just purchases a new return flight, he simply pays the new one-way fare, which often is much less than the return domestic ticket.

 Now, this approach has some caveats.
-First, the passenger or his travel agent needs to cancel the original return.
-Airlines do not like double bookings and their reservation systems could cancel both reservations.
+First, the passenger or travel agent must cancel the original return.
+Airlines do not like double bookings; their reservation systems could cancel both.

-Second, legally, to do this travelers should be using one-way fares.
-If the original ticket (normally internatinal airline tickets) is based on a round-trip fare, and the traveler doesn’t fly the return, but simply books another flight, the airline could demand a higher one-way fare retroactively.
+Second, to do this legally, travelers should be using one-way fares.
+If the original ticket (normally international airline tickets) is based on a round-trip fare, and the traveler doesn’t fly the return but simply books another flight, the airline could demand a higher one-way fare retroactively.
 This is because airlines also do not like throwaway bookings, even unintentional.

-Book on new return flight on a different airline in a different airline alliance.
+Book the new return flight on a different airline in a different airline alliance.

 Safer yet — if the passenger did book a ticket fare that requires a roundtrip, book any new return on a different airline.
 While airlines increasingly share data, choosing two different carriers will decrease the chance of getting caught.

-For those asking, “How can you tell if a ticket is based on a round trip?”
-The easiest way is either to ask a travel agent or just call an airline directly.
-(There are clues sometimes in fare basis codes, and ticket validity dates, but for those without a travel industry background, deciphering these clues can be challenging at best.)
+For those asking, “How can you tell if a ticket is based on a round trip?,” the easiest way is to ask a travel agent or call an airline directly.
+(Sometimes there are clues in fare basis codes and ticket validity dates, but for those without a travel industry background, deciphering these clues can be challenging at best.)

-Even when the ticket is using one-way fares, I still recommend booking a new return on a separate record.
-(PNR in airline jargon.)
-That way it’s less confusing at check-in, and in case some overzealous computer or airline employee is looking for a violation of tariff rules, it’s a little less obvious.
+Even when the ticket uses one-way fares, I recommend booking a new return on a separate record (PNR in airline jargon.)
+That way, it’s less confusing at check-in, and in case some overzealous computer or airline employee is looking for a violation of tariff rules, it’s a little less obvious.

-Here is an example from just this past week:
+Here is a recent example from just this past week:

 - A client was looking for a return flight from Seattle to San Francisco one day later.
 Changing the whole ticket cost about $225.
 Buying a completely new return ticket, $89.
-There were similar savings for clients coming home a day earlier or later from Dallas, Denver, and Washington, D.C.
+There were similar savings for clients coming home from Dallas, Denver, and Washington, DC a day earlier or later.

 On short intra-state flights, it seems crazy to pay a $200 change fee when new tickets cost less than $100.